An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 4.11 Federal Capital and Neutrality

-4.11.1 Athlone is selected due to:
+4.11.1 Athlone is selected based on:

-(a) centrality;
+(a) geographic centrality;

-(b) neutrality;
+(b) political neutrality;

-(c) absence of sovereignty inheritance.
+(c) absence of inherited sovereignty.

 4.11.2 Meath operates as the neutral Administrative Province.